Healthy Homes Assessment Houghton Bay

 Insulation Houghton Bay

-Insulation for underfloor and ceilings is mandatory to all rental homes since July 1, 2019.
-All landlords and property managers have to make sure that the insulation is in line with this new quality.
-In some instances, current ceiling insulation, or the insulation of the subfloor space may need to be topped up or replaced.
+Insulation for underfloor and ceilings is a requirement in all rental houses from 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is up to this new quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may need to be filled with or replaced.

-A well-insulated house can help control condensation and reduce the chances of mould and damp, and also makes it easier to the house to hold the heat.
+A well-insulated house can reduce condensation and lessen the likelihood of dampness and mould, and will also make much easier to allow the home to hold the heat.

-The "R" refers to thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The higher the R-value, the higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3